Syedaaneesa/RAMAIR/README.md

 # 🏢 Find Office Spaces – WordPress Project

-A modern, fully responsive WordPress website built to make finding the ideal office space effortless for professionals and businesses.
+A modern, mobile-friendly WordPress website designed to help professionals and businesses easily find the perfect office space.
-This project highlights strong expertise in WordPress development, advanced Elementor customization, and user-focused design—resulting in a smooth, high-performance, and visually sophisticated browsing experience.
+This project shows strong skills in WordPress, advanced Elementor design, and user-focused layouts—creating a smooth, fast, and visually appealing experience.
 ---

 ## 🌐 Live Preview